 Federal law and guidance on this subject should be reviewed together with this section.

 Author: Vicki M. Lambert, The Payroll Advisor

-- Employers must begin withholding for child support on the first payday following receipt of a child support withholding order.
-Payments must be remitted within seven business days after payday.
+- Employers must begin withholding for child support no later than on the first payday following receipt of a child support withholding order.
+Payments must be remitted within seven business days after the withholding or payday.
 Child support cannot exceed a certain percentage of an employee's disposable income.
 See Child Support Withholding.

 - Employers are required to respond to a garnishment order within 30 days after being served with a summons, and fulfil other responsibilities.
 South Dakota law limits the amount of disposable earnings that is subject to creditor garnishment.
 See Creditor Garnishment Withholding.